nilanjana2008/Olist-E-commerce-Dashboard/README.md

 The technical process included:

-- Cleaning, preparing and exploring the data in Microsoft Excel(Power Query)
+- Cleaning(have exlcuded 2016 data as it only had Aug & Sept Data), preparing and exploring the data in Microsoft Excel(Power Query)
 - Calculating metrics in DAX
 - Building dashboards in PowerBI